Downlink/test/Readme.md

 ```
 Create the file below as client.js within your client project directory.

+#### Accessing resources from your remote device
 To access resources from your remote device, create a device object using the client's *accessDevice* method as shown below.
-The device object created as expected represents a specific remote device server as indicated by the *device id* argument.
+The device object created as expected represents a specific remote device as indicated by the *device id* argument.
+In this tour, the device id is the integer value **100**;

-It provides various methods to access channel data, GPIO data and HTTP API methods resources from your remote device servers.
+The device object provides various methods to access channel data, GPIO data and HTTP API resources from your remote device servers.

 ```js
 const m2m = require('m2m');